josiahdavis/josiahdavis.github.io/learn/first-steps-python.md

 ## Going from here
 We've only scratched the surface of what it means to use Python for Data Science.
 We haven't discussed *how* to use Pandas or NumPy for data analysis, and we haven't discussed other aspects of Data Science such as Machine Learning, Statistics, and Natural Language Processing.
 However, time spent learning Pandas and NumPy is time well spent, since these packages are  foundational to using the more advanced topics in Data Science.

 Was this information useful?
-What did information should I have included?
+What did I miss?
 Let me know what you think on [twitter](https://twitter.com/josiahjdavis) or send me an [e-mail](mailto:josiah.j.davis@gmail.com).